Civil | Arbitration

 The arbitration system in Allegheny County is compulsory non-binding arbitration, with a ceiling of $35,000 on civil damage awards.
 The arbitration hearing rooms are located on the seventh floor of the City-County Building, 414 Grant Street, Pittsburgh, PA 15219.
 The arbitration office is located in room 702 of the City-County Building.

-The Compulsory Arbitration Section, Civil Division has suspended in-person hearings through April 2, 2021.
+The Compulsory Arbitration Section, Civil Division has resumed in-person hearings beginning April 5, 2021.

 Mandatory Covid-19 Protocols upon arrival on the 7th Floor City County Building: